MBSE-E21-G17/Localization/README.md

 # Simulation

 The parameters for the simulation are located in the "parameters.py" file.
-The parameters are divided into 4 groups, Shop, Path, Recivers, and Customers
+The parameters are divided into four groups, Shop, Path, Receivers, and Customers.

 #### Shop ####
-The parameters in the shop group hold the information of the desired shop setup such as dimensions.
+The parameters in the shop group hold the information of the desired shop setup, such as dimensions.

 #### Path ####
-The parameters in the path catgory are for the random generation of the paths.
-In this catagory there are parameters like the path time and gaussian distribution of the path generation.
+The parameters in the path category are for the random generation of the paths.
+So in this category, there are parameters like the path time and gaussian distribution of the path generation.

 #### Recivers ####
-The parametrs in this catagory is the settings for the spawning of the recivers in the shop, for example the range of the recivers and spacing between each reciver.
+The parameters in this category are the settings for spawning the receivers in the shop, for example, the range of the receivers and spacing between each receiver.

 #### Customers ####
-The parameters in this group is for settings of the customers in the simulation.
-Here parameters like the number of customers in and the transmisson rate and signal time are located.
+The parameters in this group are for the settings of the customers in the simulation.
+Here parameters like the number of customers in and the transmission rate and signal time are located.

-*Note:*
+*Note: parameter "SIGNAL_RATE" needs to be a float*

 #### Recomended parameters ####

 The parameters that have the most considerable effect on the simulation are the parameters for the Receivers, that is, R_range and R_spacing, and the parameters for the customers, NUMBER_OF_CUSTOMERS, SIGNAL_RATE, SIGNAL_TIME & SIGNAL_STRENGTH.

-We recommend running the simulation with the following parameters:
+We recommend simulating with the following parameters:

-- For the visualization of 1 customers
+- For the visualisation of 1 customer
 ~~~~
 R_range = 10
 R_spacing = 1